-However, the message is again emphasised that the potential for, and prospect of, finding solutions (better outcomes and a reduced gap) is not only about new or improved services and the role of institutions.
+Finally, while the brief of Limerick City CSC includes planning for service provision, the message is again emphasised that the potential for, and prospect of, finding solutions (better outcomes and a reduced gap) is not only about new or improved services and the role of institutions.
 It is also about attitudes supportive of social justice and equality, and empathy with those families and communities characterised by extreme social deprivation, that may, on occasions, exhibit (extremes of) un-civic behaviour.